 As people pose their krathong on the water, they often make a wish.
 Many believe that a good year lies ahead if their krathong stays alight until it disappears out of sight.

 Instead of making your own krathong, you can easily find ready-made rafts for sale in the days leading up to the celebration.

 Sky lanterns (khom loy), which are often associated with Loy Krathong, are in fact a recent addition to the traditional rite.
-They are part of Yee Peng – a Lanna festival in the northern region of Thailand – that coincides with Loy Krathong.
+They are part of Yee Peng, a Lanna festival in the northern region of Thailand, which coincides with Loy Krathong.
 The khom loy generally consists of rice paper on a bamboo support.
 It is released into the sky to mark special occasions.
-However, the sky lanters can be dangerous for nearby buildings and even airplanes.
+However, the sky lanterns can be dangerous for nearby buildings and even airplanes.
 They are subject to a ban in Bangkok since 2015.
 Hence, in order to experience the magical spectacle of thousands of lanterns floating in the air, you should head to Chiang Mai.
 In the ancient capital of the former Lanna kingdom, people celebrate Loy Krathong along with Yee Peng.

 Where to celebrate Loy Krathong

 Considered to be the starting point of Loy Krathong in Thailand, Sukhothai is the traditional go-to place for this festival and regularly holds large events.
 Chiang Mai is closely behind and famous for the awe inspiring release of sky lanterns.
 In Bangkok, the main scene of Loy Krathong centers on the Chao Phraya River.
 Head to any dock and you will likely see people posing their krathong.
 The most popular place in recent years has been the waterfront at Asiatique.
 However, the ICONSIAM which opened in November 2018 will likely draw big crowds to its riverfront this year.
 Keep in mind that there will be long lines for boat shuttles on the Chao Phraya River during Loy Krathong.